 We all know that UV rays aka Ultraviolet rays are the main cause of skin damage, let’s dive deeper.
 There are two kinds of UV rays:

-Type III — People with medium-light skin tone are considered to have type III skin.
+- Type III: People with medium-light skin tones are considered to have type III skin.
 When exposed to the sun, it initially burns and then tans.

 If you were never a fan of sunscreen and are dealing with sunburn and blistering, it is time to book an appointment with a dermatologist immediately.
 Only a professional will be able to analyze the extent of damage done to your skin and treat it accordingly.